alienmelon/TetrageddonGames/README.md

 This includes all sourcefiles for the Flash games, and any web files.

 The website is largely built in Tumult Hype, including various HTML files, open directories, and other JavaScript...
-Image and sound assets are alos provided.
+All image and sound assets are included.

 The .swf's for the games are also provided (anything in the swf folder is what was once hosted online).
 Other game source files are to be compiled as AIR projects.